Fashion is expression.

 They believe they dress for themselves, but the way they spoke about getting dressed said otherwise.

-They prioritized messages they didn’t want to convey.
+So, people prioritize messages they don’t want to convey.

 I want to say: